JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

 #### Clear a Search String

-<p>Show the clear button <icon src="../../../images/ui/search_field/icons/clear-light.png" /> only when filtering on-screen content.
+Show the clear button <icon src="../../../images/ui/search_field/icons/clear-light.png" /> only when filtering on-screen content.
 When the button is clicked, clear the search field and restore the content to its default state.
-Do <strong>not</strong> show the clear button if the search field is empty. </p>
+Do **not** show the clear button if the search field is empty.

 ![](../../../images/ui/search_field/clear-search-correct.png)

 Do **not** show the clear button when the initial data state is empty or doesn't differ from the result.
 For example, the close icon is not really useful in the editor search field since matches are highlighted and not filtered:

 <p>Incorrect</p>

 ![](../../../images/ui/search_field/clear-search-incorrect.png)

 When search can be configured with options, show the clear button on the left of the option buttons.
 This way, option buttons won't jump when the clear button appears.
-The separator between the options and the clear button makes it harder to misclick the potentially dangerous clear icon.
+The separator between the options and the clear button makes it harder to mis-click the potentially dangerous clear icon.

 ![](search_field_example.png)